ElmoreV/TaskPlanner_javareact/Erger.md

 	- Make hash at load, and during handling (so undoing a thing will reset it to load state).
 	- Can I make the load order-independent?
 Maybe sort the tasks by id, and the topics... should be ordered?
 Except for the subtopics-order.
 Also by ID.
  - Bug: source_supertopic is undefined in moveTopic - gefixt
+- :green_heart: Not being able to drag multiple items at once in the topic view - 16m - gefixt